 The McDermott Performance Hall

-Late Seating: After the performance begins, late seating will be permitted in between song sets at the discretion of the House Manager.
-Note: Patrons who arrive late will be accommodated in a designated late-seating area.
+Late Seating: Late seating is only permitted at the intermission break for Mainstage operas.
+If you arrive after the performance has started or leave your seats before the intermission break, you may watch a live feed in Hamon Hall and move to the Margaret McDermott Performance Hall after intermission.
+Late seating for other performances will be accommodated at the discretion of the House Manager.
 There are no refunds for patrons arriving after the published performance time or for no-shows.
 If you are unable to attend, please donate your tickets for a tax credit before the performance by voicemail at 214.443.1005.

 Backstage: No guests or visitors will be permitted backstage.